jan-bogaerts/slate/source/index.html.md

 Both parameters are supplied through the constructor of the SenMlRecords.
 According to the SenML specifications, all names are optional, so you don't have to declare a base name on the SenMLPack object nor a name for SenMLRecords.
 This makes it harder though to identify your data.
 In general, it is advisable to specify the name of the device as the base name and the name of the sensor as the record name.
 Alternatively, you can skip the base name and put both device and sensor name in the record, in this format: `device:sensor`.

+<aside class="info">Although not required by the SenML specification, it is always best to specify device and sensor names.</aside>

 ## associating records with a document

 ```c--arduino